ietf-gitwg/using-github/draft-ietf-git-using-github.md

 management tasks.

 GitHub requires that each organization have at least one owner.
-The owners for a Working Group repository MUST include responsible Area Directors.
+The owners for a Working Group repository MUST include responsible Area Directors and the IETF Secretariat.
+Working Group chairs and Area Directors in the area SHOULD also be included as owners.
 Area Directors MAY also designate a delegate that becomes an owner.
-Working Group chairs MAY also be owners.

 Within an organization, members can be grouped into teams.
 A team with "Admin" access to repositories SHOULD be created for the Working Group Chairs and any